 - Recalculating when some piece of market data changes by some specific amount

-For example, we want to make sure that when pricing a portfolio of trades at 11:00.00 all the trades are using a consistent slice of market data as of 11:00.00 and that all reference data is sourced from 11:00.00.
+For example, we want to ensure that when pricing a portfolio of trades at 11:00.00, all the trades use a consistent slice of market data as of 11:00.00, and all reference data is sourced from 11:00.00.

-Real-time and Streaming Risk Architectures
+Real-Time and Streaming Risk Architectures

-Think of the Internet of Things (IoT) and of all the devices that can have an interrupted connection before syncing back up.
-Fortunately, because this problem is so common, the solutions developed to address it are extremely scalable and easily adaptable to the world of event-based risk management.
+Think of the Internet of Things (IoT) and the devices that can have an interrupted connection before syncing back up.
+Fortunately, because this problem is so common, the solutions developed to address it are highly scalable and easily adaptable to event-based risk management.

-Some key streaming concepts include:
+Key streaming concepts include:

 Logical Architecture of Streaming Systems

-- Enrichment/de-referencing – A transform/load Pipeline turns incoming data into risk-model objects, abstracting data for Compute and Aggregate processes and isolating changes in the incoming data format.
+- Enrichment/de-referencing: A transform/load pipeline turns incoming data into risk-model objects, abstracting data for Compute and Aggregate processes and isolating changes in the incoming data format.

 - Splitting and grouping

-- Sending results to a Data Warehouse or Hyper Cube – publish and persist results
+- Sending results to a Data Warehouse or Hyper Cube: Publish and persist results.

-The Path to Unified Batch and Streaming
+The Path to Unified Batch Streaming

 One of the most elegant aspects of modern streaming architectures is that they treat a batch as a bounded stream.

-Risk architectures have always been the ideal cloud use case since they require large amounts of intermittent compute resources and are thus ideally suited to the elasticity of the cloud.
+Risk architectures have always been the ideal cloud use case since they require large amounts of intermittent computing resources and are ideally suited to the elasticity of the cloud.

-Throughout this discussion, we’ve pointed out that traditional batch risk architectures can now be largely run on serverless and fully managed cloud offerings, both of which increase their efficiency and scalability.
+Throughout this discussion, we’ve pointed out that traditional batch risk architectures can now be primarily run on serverless and fully managed cloud offerings, increasing their efficiency and scalability.